keikoproj/kubedog/README.md

     Then 1 node(s) with selector bdd-test=postUpgrade-label should be ready
 ```

 We would need the functions `InitializeTestSuite` and `InitializeScenario` in the `*_test.go` file as required by Godog.
-Within each one of them, we have to pass the suite and scenario context pointers with the methods `SetTestSuite` and `SetScenario` of `kubedog.Test` and call the `Run` method:
+We have to pass the suite and scenario context pointers with the methods `SetTestSuite` and `SetScenario` of `kubedog.Test` and call the `Run` method:

 ``` go
 var t kubedog.Test